stellaexp/interactive-frontend-project/README.md

 ## UX and UI
 I started the UX process by looking at other accomodation wesites, mainly [Canopy and Stars](https://www.canopyandstars.co.uk/).
 This helped me to get a better understanding of what a user would expect to see from such a site.
 I created some low-fidelity wireframes using the Balsamiq wireframing tool.
-After I had created these, I moved onto some high-fidelity wireframes using Adobe Xd.
+After I had created these, I then created a couple of pages of high-fidelity wireframes using Adobe Xd so I could get the look and feel of the site.

 Once I was happy with my website, I could then begin the build process.

 You can find my user stories under the UI/UX folder in the main directory.